lds412/intro-to-python/Homework1_Feedback.md

-### Early Feedback for Homework 1 (THIS IS NOT YOUR GRADE, the assignment isn't due yet)
+### Early Feedback for Homework 1 (THIS IS NOT YOUR GRADE)

-Run on September 11, 03:44:26 AM.
+Run on September 15, 17:46:49 PM.

 + Pass: Change into directory "hw1".

 + Pass: Check that file "hw1.py" exists.

-+ Pass: Check that Python file "hw1.py" only imports permitted modules.

 + Pass: Check that a Python file "hw1.py" has no syntax errors.